tetenc555/OpenCoreEFI_Lenovo_Ideapad_320_15IKB/README.md

 Go to your EFI and change the Serial Number and info under PlatformInfo section.
 Im packing an public Serial Number so this is for security reasons...
 You can use [this](https://github.com/corpnewt/GenSMBIOS) to help changing it!!
 Im currently using the MacBookAir9,1 SMBIOS
 Also, go to your EFI and under Misc change the LauncherOption to Short.
 This will keep your EFI safier from any damage that can be caused by other systems or even the bios itself <333
 And, by the end, if you want full security (in Apple Security standarts), set an ApECID.
 Follow this [tutorial](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#special-notes-with-securebootmodel) to do it!!

+## Wifi Configuration
+This EFI comes with Intel Kexts correctly configured for macOS Sonoma and Monterey.
+Follow these tutorials if you are using the Intel card on an older macOS or if you are using the Apple Wi-Fi Card on Sonoma.

+### Intel Wi-Fi on older macOS
+This process is very simple, just disable BluetoolFixUp and enable IntelBluetoothInjector in Kernel section and it should work fine! :3

+### Apple Native Wi-Fi on macOS Sonoma
+This process is a bit complicated but at the end your OTA Updates should still be working, even thought SIP will be disabled.
+1. Disable all Intel Kexts including BlueToolFixUp
+2. Enable IOSkyFamily, the two IO80211 kexts and the AMFIPass kext
+3. Enable IOSkyFamily in the Exclude section
+4. Add the boot arg into your nvram: -amfipassbeta
+5. Change your csr-active-config to 03080000 in the nvram section
+6. Restart and reset your nvram
+7. Install OpenCore Legacy Patcher and run the Post-Install Root Patches Now your wifi and bluetooth should be working with all Continuity Features!! <33

 ## Misc